Long Shujin: First Nationalist-Communist Civil War

 Long Shujin was born on November 21, 1910, to a peasant family in Chichitang Township, Chaling County, Hunan.
 He enlisted in the Chinese Red Army in September 1930, joining Red Army XII; in December 1930, he joined the Communist Youth League of China.
 In February 1932, he joined the Chinese Communist Party.
 During the Second National Revolutionary War, he distinguished himself through diligence and valor, rapidly ascending from soldier to squad leader, platoon leader, and ultimately company commander of the Political Guard Company of the First Red Army Corps, participating in all anti-encirclement and anti-suppression campaigns in the Central Revolutionary Base (中央苏区) and the Long March.
 Upon the forces' arrival in Northern Shaanxi, he commanded them to engage in the Eastern and Western Campaigns.
 During the Eastern Campaign (东征战役), he commanded the assault unit that forcibly crossed the Yellow River, earning the designation of Hero of Battle from the First Red Army Corps for the successful crossing.
-In the Western Campaign (西征战役), the 4th Company under his command gained renown for its nocturnal engagements and close-quarters battle, earning the designation “Heroic Company of Night Tigers” from the legion.
+In the Western Campaign (西征战役), the 4th Company under his command gained renown for its nocturnal engagements and close-quarters battle, earning the designation "Heroic Company of Night Tigers" from the legion.

 Second Sino-Japanese War

-During the War of Resistance Against Japanese Aggression, Long Shujin held various positions, including company commander, deputy battalion commander, and battalion commander of the 685th Regiment of the 343rd Brigade of the 115th Division of the Eighth Route Army.
+During the Second Sino-Japanese War, Long Shujin held various positions, including company commander, deputy battalion commander, and battalion commander of the 685th Regiment of the 343rd Brigade of the 115th Division of the Eighth Route Army.
 He also served as deputy detachment commander of the Shandong Column in Lubei Province and commander of the 17th Regiment of the 6th Brigade of the 115th Division of the Eighth Route Army.
 He participated in the Battle of Pingxingguan and the Mengxian Ambush Battle and commanded the Battle of Dazongjia in Lingshixian County in February 1939, where he killed over 500 officers and soldiers, but sustained a lifelong disability due to a gunshot wound to his left hand.
 In February 1941, he assumed the role of deputy commander of the 6th Brigade of the 115th Division of the Eighth Route Army.
 He also assumed leadership of the 2nd Military Sub-District of Jilu Bian by September 1942, and in February 1944, the Bohai Military Region appointed him as deputy commander.